sds-edu/SDS-Kubernetes-Guide/README.md

 kubernetes-bootcamp   4/4     4            4           7m37s
 ```

-Yay!
+Yay 🎉!
 You now have 4 replicas of the application up and running.
 Do you think the number of pods has changed?
 Let's check:

 ```bash
 kubectl get pods -o wide